OceaneCsn/DIANE/inst/extdata/welcome.md

 We designed this tool to process, explore, and perform advanced statistical analysis on **multifactorial expression data** using state of the art methods.
 It includes :

--   Raw count data pre-processing and sample-wise normalisation
+-   Raw count data pre-processing and sample-wise normalization

 -   Customizable differential expression analysis

 -   Gene ontology enrichment analysis for model organisms

--   Expression based clustering in the framework of Poisson Mixture Models, and characterization of those clusters with generalized linar models and GO enrichment analysis
+-   Expression based clustering in the framework of Poisson Mixture Models, and characterization of those clusters with generalized linear models and GO enrichment analysis

 -   Machine learning based Gene regulatory network inference